intel/tinycrypt/README.md

 the drawback that the Job configuration is stored in Jenkins itself, and therefore provides little traceability of job configuration changes.

-Note: In both jobs example, we'll leverage the [trustinsoft/run_all.sh](run_all.sh) script that is quite convenient to run all the 10 analyses defined in this repository.
+Note: In both jobs example, we'll leverage the [run_all.sh](trustinsoft/run_all.sh) script that is quite convenient to run all the 10 analyses defined in this repository.
 This is a convenience only and absolutely not mandatory for the jobs.
 You may just as well run the `tis-analyzer` commands that you want directly in the job

 ### Jenkins job based on pipeline

-As per the advantage of Infrastructure as code, most of the configuration is defined in the [Jenkinsfile].
+As per the advantage of Infrastructure as code, most of the configuration is defined in the (Jenkinsfile).
 The only steps to be taken in Jenkins are:
 - Create a Job, of kind **Pipeline** or **Multibranch pipeline**.
 The main difference is that multi-branch pipeline will allow to conveniently analyze different branches of your code, whereas pipeline is for 1 branch only